Chroma (album)

 Chroma is the debut studio album by the American rock band Cartel.
 Formed in mid-2003, they self-released an EP the following year.
 Shortly afterwards founding guitarist Andy Lee left the band and was replaced by Nic Hudson.
 Following a performance at a music conference in Atlanta, the band signed to The Militia Group.
 With songs planned out, the band went to record with producers Zack Odom and Kenneth Mount.
-Recording took place at Treesound Studios in Atlanta in May and June 2005.
+Recording took place at Tree Sound Studios in Atlanta in May and June 2005.
 Chroma released through The Militia Group in September 2005.
 The album sold 3,000 copies in its first week and charted at number 140 on the Billboard 200 chart.
 Chroma is the only full-length Cartel album to feature bassist Ryan Roberts, who departed the band in 2006.

 Background

 Cartel formed in August 2003 in Atlanta.
 The band consisted of vocalist Will Pugh, bassist Ryan Roberts, drummer Kevin Sanders, and guitarists Joseph Pepper and Andy Lee.
 The members had known each other since high school and had played in various bands before Cartel.
 Cartel self-released The Ransom EP in March 2004.
 Lee wrote half the songs on the EP.
 Pugh, Roberts, Sanders and Pepper considered themselves a "tight-knit group".
 The band thought Lee, who had joined later, did not fit in with the rest of them.
 Pugh explained that "With someone like Andy, [...] it's gonna lead to peoples' feelings getting hurt."
 Nic Hudson, who had nearly joined the army before the band asked him to join, replaced Lee.

 In July 2004 Cartel played at the Atlantis Music Conference in Atlanta, which was witnessed by Rory Felton from The Militia Group.
 The band signed to The Militia Group in September 2004, who re-released their EP.
 They recorded a demo of "Honestly" as a "kind of trial thing" with Zack Odom and Kenneth Mount as the band were looking for producers for their upcoming debut.
 In September, the band toured with My American Heart, A Second Chance and All Rights Reserved.
 In January and February 2005 the band supported As Tall as Lions and The Receiving End of Sirens on their U.S. tour.
 The band posted the "Honestly" demo on their PureVolume account in March.
 In April, Cartel went on the Family Affair tour with label mates Brandtson, The Rocket Summer, and Umbrellas.